 After the voters defeated a proposition in 1999 that would have severely limited the ability to use CAP water in the future, TW completed an aquifer storage and recovery project in the nearby Avra Valley.
 The Central Avra Valley Storage and Recovery Project (CAVSARP) allowed the utility to fully use its CAP allotment and serve a recovered groundwater/recharged CAP water mix that was accepted by TW customers.
 Tucson Water turned around a disaster into a singular success.
 Because of its ability to conjunctively use CAP water and groundwater, Tucson is now one of the more drought-resistant communities in the Southwest.

 Commentary: Marie Pearthree and I are writing a book about what happened in Tucson before, during and after the corrosion problem doomed their new water supply.
 A wealth of material has revealed previously unknown information related to TW’s problems.
 The result of these efforts are much-needed lessons for water utilities on how to avoid TW’s mistakes and how to successfully introduce a new water supply.
-As of this date in 2018, we are just about finished with our first draft.
-We have been giving papers on what we have found during our research at several venues over the last year.
-Publication of the book is scheduled for 2019.
+We have been giving papers on what we have found during our research at several venues over the last two years.
+Publication of the book is scheduled for February 2020.

 November 4, 2000: New York Times headline–House Approves Plan to Restore Everglades.
 “In a rare moment of solidarity, the House voted today for a $7.8 billion plan intended to restore the Florida Everglades, a project supporters call the largest environmental renewal effort ever.